Obituary: Anna Rose (DiBiase) Romano

-PORTLAND – Anna Rose (DiBiase) Romano, born on March 20, 1928, died peacefully in Portland on Dec.
-4, 2023 surrounded by her loving family at the home of her daughter and son-in-law Grace Romano and Eddie Howard.
+PORTLAND – Anna Rose (DiBiase) Romano, born on March 20, 1928, passed peacefully in Portland on Dec.
+4, 2023 surrounded by her loving family at the home of her daughter and son-in-law, Grace Romano and Eddie Howard.

+Anna was born to Italian immigrants Giacomo and Rosina (D’Emilio) DiBiase on March 20, 1928.
+She was a life-long resident of her beloved Munjoy Hill, Eastern Promenade, and Fort Allen Park.

+She graduated from Portland High School in 1945 proudly winning the prestigious Brown Memorial Medal for academic achievement.
+After attending Northeastern Business College, she worked for several years at New England Telephone while also helping her parents in their grocery store on Merrill Street.
+It was in that little family grocery store that her future mother-in-law, Grace Romano, arranged a “chance” meeting between her son, Henry, and Anna.
+The meeting went very well and Henry and Anna began a courtship typically including an extra relative – father, Giamcomo, sister, Viola, or sometimes a special nephew.
+It was, after all, a very big Italian family in the late 1940s.
+Henry survived the chaperones and Anna survived the merciless teasing of Henry’s brothers.
+They were married in October of 1950, raising six children in the wonderful community of Munjoy Hill.

+Anna’s family is extremely grateful to Anna’s caregiver, Liz, whose visits Mom cherished.
+They are also appreciative of the wonderful care Anna received from nurse Tarah and Hospice of Southern Maine – Hannah, Beth and Angela.

+Anna was predeceased by her grandchild, Joseph Papi; her parents; her husband; her sisters and their husbands Viola (Alfred) Romano, Joan (Albert) Lemelin, her brothers Dominic and Francis DiBiase; her husband’s parents Cosmo and Grace Romano; sisters-in law Anita Mokarzel, Marion Anderson, brothers-in-law Edward, Ralph, Richard and Robert Romano.

-Visiting hours will be held from 4- 7 pm on Friday, Dec.
-8, 2023 at Jones, Rich & Barnes Funeral Home, 199 Woodford Street, Portland.
+Visiting hours will be held from 4 to 7 p.m. on Friday, Dec.
+8 at Jones, Rich & Barnes Funeral Home, 199 Woodford St., Portland.
 A Mass of Christian Burial will be celebrated at 10 a.m. on Saturday, Dec.
-9, 2023 at St Peter’s Roman Catholic Church, 72 Federal St., Portland.
+9 at St Peter’s Roman Catholic Church, 72 Federal St., Portland.
 Burial will follow at Calvary Cemetery.
-Please visit http://www.jonesrichandbarnes.com to sign Anna’s online guest book and look for a full obituary in Friday’s newspaper.
+Please visit http://www.jonesrichandbarnes.com to sign Anna’s online guest book..

 Send questions/comments to the editors.